-As the name suggests, technology is a vital part of the Fintech sphere.
+As the name suggests, innovation in technologies is a vital part of the Fintech sphere.
 There’s no arguing with that: Maxpay and our counterparts from the industry use technological advancements to better our services and customer experience.

 That’s why our team also follows the latest news from the innovation world, to know what’s coming next and which technologies might be of use for banking.

 That’s what Maxpay’s CEO Artem Tymoshenko talks about in his new article for Forbes Finance Council “Three developing technologies that will change the banking industry”.
-We recommend reading the full article, so you know how banking will improve for customers and merchants alike.
+We recommend reading the full article, so you know how banking will improve for customers and merchants alike, and in what way the technologies are used in finance.
 Meanwhile, we share some of the insights from it.

 5G will be a huge thing for the development of banking and other technologies